1. Cottages

 The Old Dye House

-You're a couple of minutes' walk from the coast.
-The nearest pub that does food is about a mile and a half away.
-The proper shops are in Portree, which is about a 25 minute drive.
-You'll want to get supplies in on your way.
+It's quiet here.
+The nearest pub and restaurant is about a mile and a half away.
+The proper shop is in Portree, which is about 21 miles, so you'll want to come with supplies.

-Useful links if you're planning ahead: Walking in Scotland and National Trust for Scotland - Dunvegan Castle.
+Useful links if you're planning: Isle of Skye and National Trust for Scotland: Dunvegan Castle.